shdlabs/SSTorytime/README.md

 The toolset consistent of several components.

-N4L - a unicode text based note taking language for jotting down notes in a way
-      that can be parsed and loaded into a semantic database.
+* N4L - a unicode text based note taking language for jotting down notes in a way that can be parsed and loaded into a semantic database.
         N = note, 4 = 4 semantic type, L = language
         N4L = notes for loading

-s